Gwilym Gwent

-Gwilym Gwent (born William Aubrey Williams on November 28, 1834 and died on July 3, 1891), was a Welsh-born composer who immigrated in mid-life to the United States.
+Gwilym Gwent (born William Aubrey Williams on November 28, 1834) was a Welsh-born composer who immigrated in mid-life to the United States.
+He died on July 3, 1891.

 Early life

 William Aubrey Williams was born at Tredegar in 1834, where as a boy he sang in a choir with his uncle.

 Williams trained as a blacksmith, but as a young man moved to Blaenau Gwent where he became conductor of a local orchestra.
 He was one of the most popular and prolific composers in Wales in his time, composing "part-songs", anthems and solos.

 In 1865, Williams won prizes for two compositions at the Aberystwyth eisteddfod, including a prize for a duet for female voices, and a ten-pound prize for his cantata, "Y Mab Afradlon".

 With David Lewis (1828–1908), Williams edited Llwybrau Moliant, a collection of hymn-tunes for use by Welsh Baptists, a volume which contains several hymn-tunes of his own composition.